Meta-Analysis with JASP, Part I: Classical Approaches: Example 3: Recidivism and Mental Health

 Another source of dependence is that repeated assessments on the same participants (across time points or measures) produce correlated estimates that do not contribute fully independent information.
 For instance, the current example features measures of recidivism in different types of delinquent behavior (e.g., aggression, bullying, stealing)\footnote{The exact recidivism measures are not reported in the original article: we input generic delinquent behavior types for the clarity of the illustration.} from the same groups of participants.
 Ignoring this multivariate dependency can again result in overly optimistic $p$-values and poor confidence interval coverage \citep{kalaian1996multivariate, houwelingen2002advanced}.

 Multivariate models are generally used to account for this particular dependence.
-For their application these models require the specification of the between-estimate dependencies via the effect-size variance–covariance matrix.
+For their application these models require the specification of the between-estimate dependencies via the effect-size variance--covariance matrix.
 This can be done in the `Effect Size Variance-Covariance Matrix' section (see the left input panel of Figure~\ref{fig:multivariate}), which uses the \texttt{metafor::vcalc} function in the background.

-In our example, multivariate models can account for the correlations between effect size estimates within a study with either the same or different types of delinquent behavior measures.
-We first assign the `Cluster' variable input to distinguish independent sets of estimates (different `Cluster' levels are assumed independent, in our case each study constitutes an independent cluster as it reports estimates from different participants).
-Within a `Cluster', the `Construct' variable input differentiates individual measurements (i.e., recidivism in different delinquent behavior such as aggression, bullying, stealing), and the `Construct Type' variable input groups these measurements by the construct they assess (i.e., general, overt, or covert type of behavior).
-Specification of both the `Construct' and `Construct Type' is useful when constructs of the same construct type correlate more strongly than constructs of different construct types.
-For instance, aggression (overt) and bullying (overt) recidivism is expected to be correlated more strongly than aggression (overt) and stealing (covert) recidivism because they measure the same type vs. a different type of delinquent behavior.
-These within and between construct type correlations are then set using two inputs: the `Construct Correlation Matrix' option (for measurements with the same `Construct Type'; $r=0.70$ in our example) and the `Construct Type Correlation Matrix' option (for measurements with different `Construct Type'; $r=0.50$).
-Once the variance–covariance matrix is specified, the output updates to reflect multivariate adjustment (the right panel of Figure~\ref{fig:multivariate} also includes the cluster-robust standard errors described next).
-In our example, the multivariate adjustment mostly reduces the study-level and estimate-level heterogeneity estimates since a portion of the multilevel dependency is now explained by the pre-specified effect-size variance-covariance matrix.
+In our example, the variance--covariance matrix is built from three variable inputs.
+The `Cluster' input identifies sets of estimates that may be correlated; estimates in different clusters are assumed independent, and here each study forms its own cluster because studies report on different participants.
+Within a cluster, the `Construct' input identifies the individual measurements (recidivism in different delinquent behaviors, such as aggression, bullying, and stealing), and the `Construct Type' input groups those measurements into broader categories (here, overt and covert behavior).
+Specifying both inputs is useful when measurements of the same type are expected to correlate more strongly than measurements of different types: aggression (overt) and bullying (overt) recidivism should correlate more strongly than aggression (overt) and stealing (covert) recidivism.
+The strength of these correlations is supplied by the user rather than estimated from the data through the `Construct Correlation Matrix' option for measurements sharing a `Construct Type' ($r = 0.70$ in our example) and the `Construct Type Correlation Matrix' option for measurements of different `Construct Type' ($r = 0.50$).

+Once these inputs are set, the output updates to reflect the multivariate adjustment (the right panel of Figure~\ref{fig:multivariate}, which also includes the cluster-robust standard errors described next).
+In our example, the adjustment mostly reduces the study-level and estimate-level heterogeneity estimates: part of the within-study dependence is now attributed to the assumed correlation between sampling errors, so less of it needs to be absorbed by the random-effects variances.